Automating Dotfiles Sync Across Containers

 Mirror local sync behavior in CI runners using identical devcontainer.json definitions.
 Implement lightweight telemetry to track sync success rates, script execution times, and configuration drift alerts across ephemeral environments.

-Use devcontainer-cli in CI pipelines to validate sync logic before merging infrastructure changes.
+Use the devcontainer CLI in CI pipelines to validate sync logic before merging infrastructure changes.
 Emit structured JSON logs to standard output for centralized monitoring.
 Set strict timeout thresholds for network-dependent clone operations to prevent pipeline hangs.

 devcontainer.json lifecycle configuration for dotfile sync